UCL/lattice-monitoring-framework/docs/Design.md

 A Data Consumer acts as a consumer of the measurements from a **Data Source**.
 It is connected to the Data source over the same Data plane.
 In the same way that a Data Source has a number of different probes that collect data, a Data consumer can have a number of Reporters.
 Each of the measurements are passed on to all the Reporters that have been added to the Data Consumer.
 Each Reporter can have it's own independent functionality.

-### Regulator
+### Controller

-In order to have some kind of control over the whole monitoring system, the role of a regulator has been devised.
+In order to have some kind of control over the whole monitoring system, the role of a controller has been devised.
 It's job is to ensure that the monitoring system does not flood the network or overload any applications.
 A monitoring system that supports the deployment and configuration of all the required monitoring entities at run-time, as well as their dynamic control is desirable to have.
 This allows to dynamically reshape the deployment, configuration and behaviour of the monitoring system according to the status of the main virtualized system that needs to be monitored.

 Such a Lattice Monitoring Controller can support the following dynamic run-time functionalities: